manifoldfinance/kb/docs/Protocol/BackboneV01.md

 ### Logging

-Backbone Network uses its tracing infrastructure to offer rich logging that will help you develop and debug smart contracts.
+SecureRpc Network uses its tracing infrastructure to offer rich logging that will help you develop and debug smart contracts.

 For example, a successful transaction and a failed call would look like this: